 Side effects from taking too much vitamin E include nausea, headache, diarrhea, abdominal pain.

-Precautions for Vitamin E: if you have rheumatic heart disease, high blood pressure (hypertension), iron deficiency anemia or thyroid dysfuntion, check with your health care practitioner before starting supplementation with vitamin E.
+Precautions for Vitamin E: if you have rheumatic heart disease, high blood pressure (hypertension), iron deficiency anemia or thyroid dysfunction, check with your health care practitioner before starting supplementation with vitamin E.

 Cod liver oil

 Cod liver oil contains vitamins A and D, and the essential fatty acids EPA and DHA.
 These nutrients nourish your adrenal glands which take over the production of estrogen and progesterone during menopause.
-If your adrenal glands aren't working well, this could contribute to hot flashes (see Hot Flash Remedy for more information on causes of hot flashes).
-For more on how to find good quality cod liver oil, see Natural Remedies for Menopause.
+If your adrenal glands aren't working well, this could contribute to hot flashes.
+For more on how to find good quality cod liver oil, see natural remedies for menopause.

 Soy is heavily promoted as a remedy for hot flashes.
 The speculation is that Japanese women get less hot flashes and eat more soy foods than Americans.
 Therefore, soy must help.

 Many studies have been done, and in fact soy may help with hot flashes.
 However, the soy that Japanese eat and the soy being promoted to Americans are not the same.

 Japanese do not take soy supplements, containing many, many times the dose of isolated compounds of soybeans in them.
 They add tofu to soups (along with meat) and other dishes.
 There have been no long-term studies on either the effectiveness or the risk of taking mega doses of soy isolates.